 Tofuku-ji

-Tofuku-ji is a Buddhist temple complex in southeast Kyoto in Japan.
-The temple was founded by Annie's monk in 1236.
-The temple belongs to the Rinjai Zen School.
+Tofuku-ji is a Buddhist temple complex in the southeast of Kyoto, Japan.
+The temple was founded by monk Annie in 1236.
+The temple belongs to the Rinzai Zen school.
 The name of the temple is combined from the names of the largest temples in Nara - Kofuku-ji and Todai-ji.

 Tofuku-ji

-The Tofuku-ji Temple was built on the instructions of Kudzyo Mithie, a prominent Japanese politician from the Kamakur era.
-The gates of the sammon temple are the oldest of the gates of the Zen temples in Japan and are the national treasure.
-The height of the structure is 22 meters.
-The entire temple complex includes 24 temples, although previously there were 53, many buildings were not preserved.
-The temple is famous for its maples, the red leaves of which become very picturesque in the fall.
+Temple Tofuku-ji was built on the instructions of Kujo Michiie, a prominent Japanese politician of the Kamakura era.
+The gate of the Sammon Temple is the oldest of the gates of Zen temples in Japan and is a national treasure.
+The height of the building is 22 meters.
+The entire temple complex includes 24 temples, although previously there were 53, many buildings have not been preserved.
+The temple is famous for its maple trees, the red leaves of which become very picturesque in autumn.

-There are many gardens on the territory of the Tofuku-ji temple complex, the largest of which are North, South, West, East and Hodzø Garden.
-All parks are solved in different styles and directions.
-In fact, these gardens were re-created by garden designer Shigemori Mirei in 1939.
-Shigemori Mirei came to the realization that the true path of true creativity – is not a blind repetition of what has already been done before, but the creation of his own vision.
+There are many gardens on the territory of the Tofuku-ji temple complex, the largest of which are the Northern, Southern, Western, Eastern and Hojo Gardens.
+All parks are designed in different styles and directions.
+In fact, these gardens were created anew by the garden designer Shigemori Miray in 1939.
+Shigemori Mirei came to realize that the true path of true creativity is not blindly repeating what has already been done before, but creating his own vision.

 Tofuku-ji

-• The Northern Garden is a rectangular area on which moss curts and square stone tiles are located in a chess order.
-At the edges of the site are low trimmed shrubs.
+• The Northern Garden is a rectangular area on which moss curtains and square stone tiles are arranged in a checkerboard pattern.
+There are low clipped shrubs along the edges of the site.

-• The southern garden is a stone garden consisting of 4 groups of stones and boulders located on a site sprinkled with gravel.
-In the extreme right corner of the western side there are five mossed « mountain » and a single bonsai in the correct straight style.
+• The Southern Garden is a rock garden consisting of 4 groups of stones and boulders located on a gravel area.
+In the extreme right corner of the western side there are five moss-covered "mountains" and a single bonsai in a regular upright style.

-• The western garden is a combination of Azalea bushes formed in the form of parallelepipeds, individual shrubs and garden bonsai and « gazones » from moss.
+• The western garden is a combination of azalea bushes formed in the form of parallelepipeds, individual plantings of shrubs and garden bonsai and "lawns" made of moss.

-• Oriental Garden - a garden of stones.
-Seven gray cylindrical stones of different heights are placed in such a way that they repeat the position of the stars in the constellation Ursa Major.
-These stones were originally used as foundation stones in various buildings of the temple.
-The stones are located on a typical rubble field.
+• The Oriental Garden is a rock garden.
+Seven cylindrical gray stones with different heights are placed in such a way that they repeat the position of the stars in the constellation Ursa Major.
+These stones were originally used as foundation stones in various temple buildings.
+The stones are located on a typical field of rubble.

-• The Projou Garden is a stone garden near the building in which the servants of the temple live.
-The garden is a combination of Azalium bushes formed in the form of low parallelepipeds with a square base located on the crushed stone « field » and « lawn » from moss.
+• Hojo Garden is a rock garden near the building where the temple servants live.
+The garden is a combination of azalea bushes formed in the form of low parallelepipeds with a square base, located on a gravel "field" and a "lawn" of moss.

-Shigemori literally painted the site with abstract flowing configurations, performing them from gravel of black, white and several shades of gray.
-This original technique in its own way resembles the shades of monochrome ink painting, which occupies an important place in the spiritual and artistic practice of zen.
-In order for the coloristic effect to remain unchanged, the author applied the innovation in the form of semicircular stone rollers separating the color zones.
-The stones of different sizes – are horizontal, in the form of sharp peaks, and elongated vertically, creating a sense of intense movement along with the active monochrome graph of the plane.
+Shigemori literally painted the playground with abstract flowing configurations, making them out of gravel in black, white, and several shades of gray.
+This original technique is reminiscent in its own way of the shades of monochrome ink painting, which occupies an important place in the spiritual and artistic practice of Zen.
+To keep the coloristic effect unchanged, the author applied an innovation in the form of semicircular stone rollers separating the color zones.
+Stones of different sizes are also dynamic – horizontal, in the form of sharp peaks, and elongated verticals, which, together with the active monochrome graphics of the plane, create a feeling of intense movement.

 Tofuku-ji Tofuku-ji Tofuku-ji Tofuku-ji Tofuku-ji Tofuku-ji